 4 Tips To Protect Your Skin in the Summer

-Summertime is here!
-With visions of beaches, yards, playing fields, and swimming pools, it’s important to protect your skin from the more damaging effects of the sun — especially if you are prone to sunburn.
-While moderate sun exposure is very good for you, UV rays from the sun can also cause skin damage leading to skin cancer in as little as 15 minutes.
-Here are a few tips to keep in mind to practice sun safety.
+Summer has arrived, and with it comes dreams of beaches, yards, sports fields, and pools.
+It is essential to safeguard your skin from the sun’s harmful effects, especially if you are susceptible to sunburn.
+Though moderate sun exposure is beneficial, UV rays can inflict skin damage that may result in skin cancer within just 15 minutes.
+Here are a few sun safety tips to keep in mind.

 Educate yourself on sunscreen.